noahmanger/noahmanger.github.io/_posts/2018-12-28-blogging-challenges.md

 ---
 layout: post
-title: Some Challenges We Need to Overcome Between Here and Our Blogging Future
+title: Some Challenges We Need to Figure Out Between Now and Our Blogging Future
 ---

 I [haven’t been alone](https://twitter.com/s_m_i/status/1078153360417550336?s=21) in wanting to see a resurgence of personal websites and blogs these days.
 Personal sites and blogs are really attractive for a few reasons: